How do I add a Puzzle?

 Name of collection

-Many puzzles belong to a collection (e.g., Clementoni’s "Museum Collection" or "Travel Collection").
-If applicable, enter the collection name—otherwise, leave it blank.
+Many puzzles belong to a collection (E.g., Clementoni’s 'Museum Collection' or 'Travel Collection').
+If applicable, enter the collection name - otherwise, leave it blank.

 Release year

 Some puzzles are re-released in later years, so the year can help identify when a puzzle was manufactured.
-This is usually printed on the side or back of the box, though not all puzzles provide this information.
+This is usually printed on the side or back of the box, although not all puzzles provide this information.

 Real # of pieces

 Did you know that a puzzle's actual piece count might differ from the number printed on the front of the box?
 Well, NEWS FLASH!
-Depending on the brand, a 1000-piece puzzle could have 999, 1000, 1008, 1026 or or even another unexpected total!
+Depending on the brand, a 1000-piece puzzle could have 999, 1000, 1008, 1026 or even another unexpected total!

-For Multi-puzzle Sets: If your box contains puzzles with different piece counts, refer to "How to enter a Multi-puzzle" for detailed instructions.
+For Multi-puzzle Sets If your box contains puzzles with different piece counts, refer to How to enter a Multi-puzzle for detailed instructions.

 Puzzle Shape